By Steven Neff, Rock At Night Orlando Correspondent

 With the passing of this space of time, the band has undergone its own evolutionary process, climaxing with the addition of metal goddess frontwoman Floor Jansen and pipes extraordinaire Troy Donockley; who, with founding members Tuomas Holopainen and Emppu Vuorinen, bass player and vocalist Marco Hietala, and drummer Kai Hahto; have written another chapter in the Nightwish saga known as “Endless Forms Most Beautiful”.

 Nightwish is immensely influential and popular in Europe.
 While many across the pond have yet to encounter their metal brilliance, that is changing with each sold out venue during the band’s 2015 and 2016 North American tours.
+Perhaps in the future they can take a look at venue booking Birmingham, and other cities around Europe and the UK, have to offer.

 The Chronicles Of Nightwish is about six master musicians and a tour of six cities where a beloved band and its fans met in the middle for a warm, metal embrace; experiencing something very special that would have lasting effects on everyone who was there.
 I was there and had the pleasure of that experience.